-In our study, we interviewed 3,000 women professionals: 1,000 in the US, 1,000 in the UK, and 1,000 in Australia.
-We asked them all the same questions and received far different answers.
-All of our respondents were 25 and older, worked full-time hybrid, remote, or in the office during 2020 and 2021.
+In both studies, we interviewed 3,000 professional women: 1,000 in the United States, 1,000 in the United Kingdom, and 1,000 in Australia.
+All of our respondents were 25 and older and worked full-time hybrid, remote, or on-site throughout the last three years (2020-2022).

-Confidence in performance thrives when nurtured
+Women’s confidence in performance thrives when nurtured

-Professional women and the Great Resignation
+Professional women and turnover trends

-In 2021, 27 percent of professional women in the US left their jobs and started a new one (15 percent quit and 12 percent were fired or let go).
+In 2021, 27 percent of professional women in the US left their jobs and started a new one (15 percent quit, and 12 percent were fired or let go).
 In the UK, these numbers were much lower—only 15 percent of women changed jobs.
 Of those, 13 percent quit, and 2 percent were fired or let go.
 The change was more acute in Australia, with 39 percent of women changing jobs.
-To compare, 22 percent quit their jobs and 17 percent were fired or let go.
+To compare, 22 percent quit their jobs, and 17 percent were fired or let go.